I3S-ESSnet/Documents/wp3/wp3-input-result-of-project.md

 ### D3.2.3 - Package container for Service 3 (Relais)

 ## Task 3.3: Reporting
 This delivery is a report on lessons learned based on the work and deliveries in Task 3.1 and 3.2 as well as the relation to deliveries in WP1 and WP2.
+This delivery discusses the process and how the deliveries has evolved, collaboration with deliveries in the other WPs.
+In the conclusions of the lessons learned we emphasise the importance and needs related to security issues as well as governance and management of shared cloud platforms.
+For further readings [Report on lessons learned](https://ec.europa.eu/eurostat/cros/system/files/i3s_-_d3-3_final.pdf)